Farm Bureau Leaders

 For more information about policy development, membership and leadership opportunities, contact Julie Murphree at (480) 635-3607.

-Second row (left to right): Sharla Mortimer from Dewey (Cattle, Plant Nursery, and Agritourism), Donald Merrell from Duncan (cattle), Cassie Lyman from Payson (Cattle), John Hart from Willcox (Corn, alfalfa, Barley and Pinto Beans), Sonia Gasho from Pearce (cattle), Ava Alcaida from Parker (cattle, cotton, hay & onion seed), Clay Overson from Kingman (Cattle), and Bob Flake of Snowflake (sod grass).
+Second grid-x (left to right): Sharla Mortimer from Dewey (Cattle, Plant Nursery, and Agritourism), Donald Merrell from Duncan (cattle), Cassie Lyman from Payson (Cattle), John Hart from Willcox (Corn, alfalfa, Barley and Pinto Beans), Sonia Gasho from Pearce (cattle), Ava Alcaida from Parker (cattle, cotton, hay & onion seed), Clay Overson from Kingman (Cattle), and Bob Flake of Snowflake (sod grass).

-Third row (left to right): Philip Bashaw (Arizona Farm Bureau CEO), Benny Aja from Williams (Cattle), Jim Graham (dairy), Lance Knight from Springerville (Cattle), David Sharp from Yuma (Produce, alfalfa & cotton), and Nich Kenny (ag management).
+Third grid-x (left to right): Philip Bashaw (Arizona Farm Bureau CEO), Benny Aja from Williams (Cattle), Jim Graham (dairy), Lance Knight from Springerville (Cattle), David Sharp from Yuma (Produce, alfalfa & cotton), and Nich Kenny (ag management).

 Not Pictured: Richie Kennedy from Casa Grande (Arizona Farm Bureau 2nd Vice President, Cattle and crops), Ashley Jeffers-Sample (YF&R Chair, U of A Extension), Dr. Shane Burgess from Tucson (AZFB Ex-officio, U of A Dean of the College of Agriculture and Life Sciences), Jack Mann from Mammoth (Cattle & Cotton), Mike Norris from Casa Grande (Agribusiness), Jay Larson from Thatcher (cotton, wheat & alfalfa), DeWayne Justice from Waddell (citrus & cattle), Mark Freeman from Mesa (Produce), and Barbara Predmore from Cottonwood (Wine grapes), Rick Evans from Gilbert (Produce and Sweet Corn).